Madrid Courses – 2026 Spring

 - FallArt 300-level 3 credits Taught in English

-The aim of this course is to offer an introduction to the history of photography in Spain during the 19th and 20th centuries, which will be used to analyze the cultural background that defines Spanish society today.
-From the old monarchy of absolutist tradition to today’s democracy, photographers have captured in their negatives thousands of daily moments that help us to look again at history and understand the changes that define the Spanish culture.
-This course provides students with the opportunity to learn about the history and traditions of Spain through the lens of photography.
+This course provides students with the opportunity to learn about the history and traditions of Spain during the 19th and 20th centuries through the lens of photography, which will be used to analyze the cultural background that defines Spanish society today.
+From the old monarchy of absolutist tradition to today’s democracy, photographers have captured thousands of daily moments that help us to look again at history and understand the changes that define the Spanish culture.

 - FallAnthropology Spanish 300-level 3 credits Taught in SpanishSpringAnthropology Spanish 300-level 3 credits Taught in Spanish